exosite-archive/hvac-reference-application/README.md

 ## Installing a GWE application

 The BBGW needs to be able to talk to the Temp/Humidity sensor.

-We will use the OTA features of GWE to install the th02.py script.
+So we need to get a sensor application included in the HVAC reference application repository onto your BBGW.
+Let's do that using the OTAU features of GWE to install the th02.py script.

- This will read data from the temperature and humidity sensor and send the data to your Murano Solution.
+The th02.py script will read data from the connected temperature and humidity sensor and send the data to your Murano Solution.

 ```sh
 $ cd gwe.apps/th02